ciscowireless/esxtool2/README.md

 - Will rescale/reposition APs only, not survey paths, areas, or any other Ekahau objects
 - __Does not__ work on Ekahau projects containing both measured and simulated APs
 - __May not__ work with maps that have been rotated using the Ekahau map rotate feature, rotate the image before importing into Ekahau
+- __May not__ work when map images are of different types, e.g. replacing a .png with a .pdf, this may be related more to Ekahau itself

 #### --tocsv
 ```